-The Elephant Mountain Project warrants drilling on six targets over a 12 km distance as summarized: 1) complete step-out drilling to build tonnage at the high-grade gold bearing structure intersected in DDH EL16-14 and also explain the strong near-surface IP chargeability anomaly adjoining this discovery at the South Zone Target.
+In addition to further mapping, trenching, geophysics, soil and rock sampling, the Elephant Mountain Project warrants drilling on six targets over a 12 km distance as summarized: 1) complete step-out drilling to build tonnage at the higher grade gold bearing structure intersected in DDH EL16-14 and also explain the strong near-surface IP chargeability anomaly adjoining this discovery at the South Zone Target.
 2) drill test the North Zone Target to discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend.
 3) drill test the Pump Zone IP chargeability anomaly to discover higher grade structures that are evidenced by a more intense east-west IP chargeability trend.
 4) drill test the Central Zone Target to evaluate potential for more intensely oxidized zones of gold mineralization similar to the North Zone discovery.
 5) drill test the Trout Target to discover the bedrock source for the +500 ppb gold-in-soil anomaly. and, 6) drill test the high-grade gold in quartz-breccia zone at the South Fork Target.